 The part-time program has been designed for professionals seeking to make a change in their career.

 In accordance with the blended learning concept, on-campus classes are complemented by online sessions.
 This is not only to promote different approaches to knowledge transfer and to guarantee full flexibility, but also to encourage the students’ personal abilities to learn and to develop individual competencies.
-Despite being largely based on distance learning, the course provides plenty of opportunity for unrestricted networking with teachers and colleagues.
+Despite being largely based on distance learning, the program provides plenty of opportunity for unrestricted networking with lecturers and colleagues.

 Business & Management for Professionals targets motivated individuals seeking to qualify for a more challenging position, to take over a leading function, to set up their own business, to work in an international institution, or to strengthen the international position of their business.